Press Releases/News Alerts

-The annual report also includes a report from Prof. Aileen Pierce, chair of the IAESB Consultative Advisory Group (CAG), which outlines the CAG’s work in providing input to the IAESB.
+The document also includes a report from Prof. Aileen Pierce, Chair of the IAESB Consultative Advisory Group (CAG), which outlines the CAG’s work in providing input to the IAESB.

-The 2012 IAASB annual report can be downloaded at www.iaesb.org.
+The 2013 IAESB annual report can be downloaded at www.iaesb.org.

 About the IAESB